Benefits Of A Yoga Instructor:

-The role of the yoga teacher is to transmit with respect, rigor, precision and availability the teaching that he, in turn, has received.
-The strength of this transmission by the teacher depends fundamentally on their own practice and experimentation with the methodology that yoga proposes.
+The role of a yoga teacher is to transfer information to the student.
+Simulatensouly, in a way with respect, rigor, and precision of that to which he/she has also received.
+Similarly, to the teaching passed on, you’ll want your instructor to have also received quality training.
+Oftentimes, the strength of information by the teacher depends fundamentally on their own practice and experimentation with the methodology that yoga proposes.

-In this sense, the most important role of the yoga teacher after the transmission is the correction of the exercises.
-It is necessary a permanent disposition to it, the objective of each session is that the student learns, wakes up, advances, evolves… and for this the correct correction is fundamental.
+In this sense, the most important role of the yoga teacher after the teaching is correction of the exercises.
+Corrective action, when needed, is essential to long term success of practicing yoga correctly.
+Thus, equating to a safe and effective conclusion.
+The objective of each session is that the student learns, executes, advances practice, and evolves.

-This continuous work on the part of the student constitutes a progressive training and each yoga session becomes a way to sensitize and integrate our different components: physical, energetic, mental and spiritual.
+This continuous work on the part of the student constitutes progressive training.
+Each yoga session becomes a way to sensitize and integrate these different components; physical, energetic, mental and oftentimes, spiritual.

-On the other hand, if we are constant in our practice, we will learn to develop active “presence” in our daily life, that is, in our relationship with the environment.
-This being the true role of the yoga teacher in relation to the student to modify his attitudes with himself and with others, aware of the role that corresponds to him as a human being.
+If we are constant in our practice, we will learn to develop active “presence” in our daily life, in our relationship with the environment.
+Truly, another role of the yoga teacher in relation to the student.
+To help modify his/her attitudes with himself/herself and with others, aware of the role that corresponds to him/her as a human being.

 “The yoga session is the beginning of a whole job in real life”

-Just as the practice of asana exists to facilitate the movement of breath and pra?a, so does the mentoring relationship to move and transform us.
-We must be willing to tailor the form of tutoring in the individual teacher-student relationship to serve this role.
+Just as the practice of asana’s exists to facilitate the movement of breath and prana, so does the mentoring relationship to move and transform us.
+We must be willing to tailor each individual teacher-student relationship.

-Both the yoga teacher and the yoga student must take responsibility for creating their own unique relationship.
-Before starting the relationship, it is advisable to discuss and agree on the main scope of the relationship and its operational spaces (training, therapy and personal transformation).
+Both the yoga teacher and student must take responsibility for creating their own unique relationship.
+Beforehand, it is advisable to discuss and agree on the main scope of the relationship and its operational spaces (training, therapy and personal transformation).

-Since yoga involves evolution, it is also recommended that there is an ongoing dialogue and acceptance that the relationship is dynamic and that the dominant domain of the relationship can change over time.
-As yoga is fundamentally a process of change, it is more appropriate - and innate in its philosophy - that it adapts to our current needs as students and teachers of modern times.
+Since yoga involves evolution, it is also recommended that there is an ongoing dialogue and acceptance that the relationship is dynamic.
+Things can change.
+Goals can change, as well as how to achieve them.
+Yoga (in of itself) is fundamentally a process of change.
+Thus, adapting to our current needs as a teacher-student in modern times.